fermyon/developer/content/spin/quickstart.md

 ## Create Your First Application

-Now you are ready to create your first Spin application.
+Now you are ready to create your first Spin application:

 {{ tabs "sdk-type" }}